 I used to be a super messy person.
 Papers laying around, dishes in the sink, dirty mirrors didn’t make me blink an eye.
-Of course after Growing up a little (OK a lot) I have come to abhor clutter.
+Of course after Growing up a little (OK a lot) I have come to abhor clutter, and must have a clutter free home.
 Clutter always zaps me of productivity, and puts me in a bad mood.
 I have spent a lot of time looking up ways to keep things tidy and clutter free with As little effort as possible.
 I mean if it is possible I can clean something without getting off the couch I will find a way.
 Who was I to know twenty minutes a day would be all I would need to keep my house mostly tidy.

 Of course short cuts, and doing things only half way is not the simplest way to keep a clean house.
 Clutter will still pile up, and seem like it takes over.
 The good things is though that you can keep clutter at bay by cultivating some simple habits.
 These habits take just a few minutes everyday, but will really save you time in the long run.